 As Malala Yousefzai lies in a Pakistani hospital recovering from a gunshot to the head, the Taliban have once again grabbed the headlines.
 They’ve accused her of “promoting secularism” and have vowed to target her again.
+Do they really represent the views of Muslims?
 The last time they had an international audience was 2001 when they destroyed the famous Bamiyan Buddha statues in central Afghanistan despite global outrage.

 But who are they?
 Many assume they’re simply more devout Muslims – that they just follow the Quran “to the letter”.
 Once we start down the road of believing extremism to be a more devout form of Islam where does that leave the peaceful Muslim majority?
 Where does that leave Malala?